Peppone98/Simulations_Recoverin/explorative_meta/README.md

+# Several trails, many errors
+All these trial simulations are performed with the non-mirystoylated Recoverin without GRK1 and without the membrane.

 # Folder organization
 - The folder `meta_nmRec_1` contains the first metadynamics simulation with a very high rate of deposition (`PACE=100`).
 The grid $[0, 0.4]$ in this case was chosen too small for our purposes.